Robert Mugabe: Childhood: 1924–1945

 Loubière died shortly after and was replaced by an Irishman, Father Jerome O'Hea, who welcomed the return of the Mugabe family to Kutama.
 In contrast to the racism that permeated Southern Rhodesian society, under O'Hea's leadership the Kutama Mission preached an ethos of racial equality.
 O'Hea nurtured the young Mugabe; shortly before his death in 1970 he described the latter as having "an exceptional mind and an exceptional heart".
-As well as helping provide Mugabe with a Christian education, O'Hea taught him about the Irish War of Independence, in which Irish revolutionaries had overthrown the British imperial regime.
+As well as helping provide Mugabe with a Christian education, O'Hea taught him about the Irish War of Independence, in which Ireland had seceded from the United Kingdom.
 After completing six years of elementary education, in 1941 Mugabe was offered a place on a teacher training course at Kutama College.
 Mugabe's mother could not afford the tuition fees, which were paid in part by his grandfather and in part by O'Hea.
 As part of this education, Mugabe began teaching at his old school, earning £2 per month, which he used to support his family.
 In 1944, Gabriel returned to Kutama with his three new children, but died shortly after, leaving Robert to take financial responsibility for both his three siblings and three half-siblings.
 Having attained a teaching diploma, Mugabe left Kutama in 1945.